 Do Say This:

-• "I'll pay Medicare plus 50% today as full settlement"
+- "I'll pay 200% of Medicare rates today as full settlement"

-• "Courts have ruled charges like these illegal"
+- "Courts have found charges like these unconscionable"

 If You Have Insurance